 Bicycle safety and bike helmets

 Bicycling is a marvelous way to get around.
 Bicycling reduces traffic jams, protects the environment, and is a great source of physical activity.
 Unfortunately, bicycling is not risk-free.
-In fact, each year an average of 3 bicyclists die in King County each year and 45 were severely injured in collisions with motor vehicles.
+In fact, from 2008 to 2012, each year an average of 3 bicyclists died in King County each year and 45 were severely injured in collisions with motor vehicles.

 To stay safe, follow Washington's bicycling laws and always wear a helmet!
 Visit the Washington state Department of Transportation's Bicycle Laws page to learn more about bicyclist responsibilities and state laws.
 For safety tips, check out the King County Department of Transportation's bicycle safety page.